For the institutionally religious, the road to grace is the toughest journey they’ll ever face.

-This is true grace, and it has begun to radically change my outlook and perspective.
+This is true grace, and it has begun to fundamentally change my outlook and perspective.

 I’m finally learning to throw off all of the religious distractions, expectations and ways of doing things that did little more than provide knowledge of, and vicarious experiences about, Jesus.

 Just like sitting in a theater to vicariously experience an epic script (with some occasional clapping and cheering), for most of my life I went to church to engage in vicarious hero worship.
 I’d vicariously thrill over God’s amazingness and find affirmation in His triumphs.
 Ra Ra God!

 For too long, church was where I went to feel good about Jesus and to learn about Jesus and to sing about Jesus and to be motivated to emulate Jesus and to take comfort from His victory over sin and evil.
 And the cost of admission was so low: All I had to do was pray some magic prayer to “accept Jesus” as my savior, then drop some money in the weekly collection plate, and faithfully attend the Sunday morning God Show so I could go home feeling good about the Lord and myself.

 May God forgive me, but as I mastered that system, I eventually became one of the leaders who foisted it on others.
 I like to think I helped some along the way, and did better then most in teaching them about Jesus.
 But still, I didn’t understand how to bring folks to the reality of Jesus in them and Jesus through them – in large part because I wasn’t there myself.